 Unfortunately when trust is broken, it can take a lifetime to rebuild it.
 As Warren Buffet said: “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”
 Many people don’t fully understand the impact of this statement until they find themselves in a precarious situation.
 With this in mind, here are some elements to focus on in your business to help build trust:

-Communicate openly.
-This means sharing as much information as possible, encouraging a shared sense of ownership through company goals, vision and mission and people’s input being welcomed and valued.
+This means sharing as much information as possible, encouraging a shared sense of ownership through company goals, vision and mission and people’s input being welcome and valued.

 Trust is a necessary condition for employee engagement but the two are very different.
 Engagement involves giving of one’s energy to an organisation whether that be cognitive, emotional or physical, but it is almost like an exchange relationship.
 Trust is about accepting a certain amount of uncertainty but being willing to take risks and go into the unknown because you trust the other party that they will act in a positive way towards you.